February 6, 2010

 This morning, in the House of Gathering, (Beit HaKnesset) we read the following ancient words from the book of the Prophet Isaiah, "In the year that the king Uziyahu died I saw the Lord sitting upon a throne, high and lifted up,…I heard the voice of the Lord saying 'Whom shall I send, and who shall go for us?
 Then said I, Here I am, send me.'"

 Most people answer, "Not I Lord, for I am way too busy".
-There is no immediate perceived reward for answering this call, no cash bonus, and little if any recognition.
+There is no immediate perceived reward for answering this call, no cash bonus, and little if any public recognition.
 And yet, some do answer it.
 Some choose a life style that does not lead to wealth or recognition; some chose a life of service to mankind.

 I see those in the "Security, defense" business, in this category.
 What are your goals?
 How do you run your business?
 Do you look at your students and think "How can I maximize profits?"
 Or do you look at them and say, "How can I help this individual defend himself?"

 In this answer lies all the difference.
 Sometimes I am teaching and I am tired, my knee hurts, I am repeating the same techniques again and again, and to be honest, I am bored and unmotivated.
 But then I look at the student and I see him or her alone in a bad part of town, caught in a bad situation.
 And I say to myself, "Whom shall I call?"
 I have been placed here for a reason, I have an opportunity to make a difference; I have a mission from God!
 And I answer, quietly, in my heart, Yes, Lord, here I am, send me, and I will go forth for you.